 ½ pint of whole milk, or reconsituded powdered milk.

 1 pint of custard made from Allinson or Birds custard powder (or if in a hurry you could use tinned custard.)

 Boil the milk gently with the oats, butter, sugar, for 15 minutes, then pour into a pie-dish and add to the mixture 1 pint of pre-made custard, stir carefully, and bake for 1 ½ or 2 hours; let it stand for a short time before serving.

 Note: A word on cooking time.
-This recipe was designed for cooking on an old fashioned range where temperatures could not be pre-set.
-I think it may need some experimentation and would suggest perhaps 350deg F.
+This recipe was designed for cooking on an old-fashioned range where temperatures could not be pre-set.
+I think it may need some experimentation and would suggest starting at perhaps 350deg F.

 This second recipe is not vegetarian but is a wartime one using stale buns.

 Stale buns/cakes or stale bread buttered with choice of jam or marmalade.

 Raspberry or Strawberry jam (home-made or one with a setting problem is good)